Medium Swarm of Tiny Beasts, Unaligned

 How to run Swarm of Ravens

 A swarm of ravens as ally is the witch's familiar host or the corvid druid's wild shape companions.
-The Morrigan-style framing works cleanly: an old woman in a black shawl arrives at the camp, the ravens follow her, she introduces herself by another name and offers the party three scraps of advice in exchange for a name they would rather forget.
-The swarm is hers, and it lends itself to the party for as long as the favor lasts.
+The Morrigan-style framing works: an old woman in a black shawl arrives at camp, the ravens follow, she introduces herself by another name and offers three scraps of advice in exchange for a name they would rather forget.
+The swarm is hers and lends itself to the party for as long as the favor lasts.

-The tactical use is reconnaissance and intimidation.
-50 ft. fly speed, Passive Perception 15, and a body the swarm can scatter and reform makes ravens the best long-distance scouting tool short of a Find Familiar.
+Tactical use is reconnaissance and intimidation.
+Fly 50 ft., passive Perception 15, and the ability to scatter and reform makes ravens the best long-distance scouting tool short of a Find Familiar.
 Send the swarm over the keep wall, have it count the guards, return with a feather dropped at the wizard's feet.
 In a fight, the swarm flies into the enemy spellcaster's space and forces concentration checks on whatever ongoing spell would have ruined the party's day.
-Damage resistance to Bludgeoning, Piercing, and Slashing means low-level enemies struggle to hurt it at all, while a single Magic Missile or Burning Hands will end the swarm in one cast.
+Cacophony adds Wisdom saves for deafening, which breaks concentration indirectly.

-Have one of the ravens land on the gravest party member's shoulder and stay through a full scene of dialogue.
+Have one raven land on the gravest party member's shoulder and stay through a full scene of dialogue.
 The player will roleplay around it for the rest of the session.

 Ravens scatter when half the flock is gone.
-Once Bloodied, the swarm breaks into individual birds and disperses to the rooftops, the trees, the open sky.
-None of them die.
+Once bloodied at 5 HP, the swarm breaks into individual birds and disperses to rooftops, trees, the open sky.
+None die.
 They are watching the party from three different rooftops by the next scene, and the party can feel it.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.